-Google Apps is a popular option for nonprofits, however it seems that many people are confused about the file/documents part of the suite, Google Drive (GDrive).
+Google Apps (free via Google for Nonprofits) is a popular option for nonprofits, however it seems that many people are confused about the file/documents part of the suite, Google Drive (GDrive).
 In this post I’ll discuss whether you should be using GDrive for your files and explain how to set it up for use at an organization.

 In my opinion, the biggest advantage of GDrive comes for those nonprofits that are already using Google Apps.
 That’s not to say that GDrive can’t be useful if you’re not on Google Apps, but I’ll be mostly focusing on the former scenario.

 Since cost is a key factor for many nonprofits, the first advantage of GDrive for Google Apps users is that it already comes included.
 The 30GB of space provided (as of the writing of this post; this includes email and documents combined) may be enough for most users; if not all you need to do is to increase the storage for the individuals who go over their limit (not for everyone) for a small monthly cost.